DanielDiGiovanni-py/VRPTR/README.md

 Below is a conceptual figure from **Chapter 5** illustrating VRPTR’s architecture.

 ![Figure from Chapter 5: VRPTR Architecture](images/chapter5-vrptr.png)
-*Figure 5.2.
-The VRPTR pipeline.
+*The VRPTR architecture.
 A U-Net with mesh-based convolutions is augmented by a Transformer-based latent space and a VAE-like reparameterization step (adapted from the thesis).*

 ---